kwpeters/publishtogit/README.md

   same set of files that are published and provided to consumers.
 This is crucial when working in transpiled languages.
-- Consuming the library is simple, because all you have to do is use a Git URL that specifies a publish commit.
+- Consuming the library is simple, because all you have to do is use a Git URL that refers to a publish commit.
 The library is downloaded in its "ready to use" form.
 There is no need for every client to install and run any build tools.
-- Tracing a particular build to the sources used to build it is easy.
+- Tracing a particular build to the sources used to create it is easy.
 Each publish commit branches directly from the source commit that was used to build it.
-Also, all tags are annotated with the commit and branch name of the source commit.
+Also, all tags are annotated with the commit hash and branch name of the source commit.

 ## What publishtogit does